james-beans/Fractalis/README.md

 ## Controls:
 - No controls are fully supported yet.
 When I add support for commands I will put them here.

+## Dependencies:
+- Windows SDK (might be installed already but check even if)
+- MinGW (for compiling using gcc and g++)
+- X11 CPP Headers

 ## How to compile: